firstdraft/guides/appdev-primer.md

 Finally: Draw an ERD for [Photogram First Draft Target](https://appdev-primer-photogram.herokuapp.com/users/sign_up).

-A social network is just about the trickiest database design you're going to ever have (self-referential many-to-manies, oh  my!), but you've already [navigated it no sweat above](#photogram-database).
+A social network is just about the trickiest database design you're going to ever have (self-referential many-to-manies, oh  my!), but you've already [navigated it no sweat in the clipboard exercise](#photogram-database).

 Now we just have to draw the ERD of that same database.
+Include in your domain model the ability for users to leave comments on photos, as described in the last two questions.